Things to consider before applying to lower or primary school

 Where applicants have the same criteria, they will then be ranked using a straight line distance with those living closer to the school having higher priority.
 Home-to-school distances for admission allocation purposes will be measured along a straight line between a child’s address and the relevant school/academy.
 The measurement is taken from the NLPG (National Land and Property Gazetteer) address point of the child’s house to the designated measuring point of the school.
 Address point data is a nationally recognised method of identifying individual residences.
 This is an objective method of measuring home-to-school distances consistently when applying admission criteria.
 It does not take into account the actual or expected route a child will travel to school.
 The distance is measured using our computerised measuring system (Synergy Admissions database).
 Other mapping tools (such as Google maps) are not used in the allocation of school places.

-What if I am not offered a place at my preferred school(s)?
+What if you're not offered a place at your preferred school(s)?

 Those not offered a place will be added to the school’s waiting list and applicants will have the right to appeal.